Geometric Structures on the Cochains of a Manifold: Background and Acknowledgments

 Several definitions of a discrete analogue of the Hodge-star operator have been made.
 In \cite{MS}, Costa-Santos and McCoy define a discrete star operator for a particular 2-dimensional lattice and study convergence properties as it relates to the Ising Model.
 Mercat defines a discrete star operator for surfaces in \cite{CM}, using a triangulation and its dual, and uses it to study a notion of discrete holomorphy and its relation to Ising criticality.

 In \cite{TKB}, Tarhasaari, Kettunen and Bossavit describe how to make explicit computations in electromagnetism using Whitney forms and a star operator defined using the de Rham map from forms to cochains.
-Teixeira and Chew \cite{TC} have also defined Hodge operators on a lattices for the purpose of studying electromagnetic theory.
+Teixeira and Chew have also defined Hodge operators on a lattices for the purpose of studying electromagnetic theory.

-Adams \cite{DA}, and also Sen, Sen, Sexton and Adams \cite{SSSA}, define two discrete star operators using a triangulation and its dual, and present applications to lattice gauge fields and Chern-Simons theory.
-De Beauc\'e and Sen \cite{BS} define star operators in a similar way and study applications to chiral Dirac fermions; and de Beauc\'e and Sen \cite{BS2} have generalized this to give a discreti\emph{z}ation scheme for differential geometry \cite{BS2}.
+Adams \cite{DA}, and also Sen, Sen, Sexton and Adams \cite{SSSA}, define two discrete star operators using a triangulation and its dual, and present applications to lattice gauge fields and Chern-Simons theory. de Beauc\'e and Sen \cite{BS} define star operators in a similar way and study applications to chiral Dirac fermions, and de Beauc\'e and Sen have generalized this to give a discreti\emph{z}ation scheme for differential geometry \cite{BS2}.

-Since the first version of this paper, Desbrun, Hirani, Leok and Marsden have presented a discrete exterior calculus in \cite{DHLM}.
-There, the authors work on the simplicial cochains of a triangulation and its dual, and give a theory that includes exterior d, a wedge product, a Hodge star, a Lie derivative and contraction on vector fields, as well as several applications.

 In the approaches using a triangulation and its dual, the star operator(s) are formulated using the duality map between the two cell decompositions.
 This map yields Poincar\'e Duality on (co)homology.
-We express Poincar\'e Duality by a commutative cup product on cochains and combine it with a non-degenerate inner product to define the star operator.
+In this paper, we express Poincar\'e Duality by a commutative cup product on cochains and combine it with a non-degenerate inner product to define the star operator.
 Working this way, we obtain a single operator from one complex to itself.

-Our convergence statements in section~\ref{sec:star} are proven using the inner product introduced in \cite{Do}, and to the best of our knowledge, these are the first results proving a convergence theorem for a cochain-analogue of the Hodge star operator.
+Our convergence statements in section~\ref{sec:star} are proven using the inner product introduced in \cite{Do}, and to the best of our knowledge, these are the first results proving a convergence theorem for a discrete analogue of the Hodge star operator.

 In Dodziuk's paper \cite{Do}, and in \cite{DP} by Dodziuk and Patodi, the authors study a combinatorial Laplacian on the cochains and proved that its eigenvalues converge to the smooth Laplacian.
 Such discrete notions of a Hodge structure, along with finite element method techniques, were used by Kotiuga \cite{RK}, and recently by Gross and Kotiuga \cite{GK}, in the study of computational electromagnetism.
 Jin has used related techniques in studying electrodynamics \cite{JJ}.